zfs-old-crap/linkytime/docs/DeveloperGuide.md

 For all use cases below, the **System** is `LinkyTime` and the **Actor** is the `user`, unless specified otherwise.
 All use cases are prefixed with `UC`, followed by a three-digit use case number.

-### UC-001: List all meetings
+### UC-001: List all upcoming meetings

 **MSS**

-1. User requests to list all meetings.
+1. User requests to list all upcoming meetings.
-2. LinkyTime shows a list of all meetings.
+2. LinkyTime shows a list of all upcoming meetings.

     Use case ends.